Safe Use of Images Policy: St Mary’s Church, Maulden

 Releasing images to the media

 The legislation governing whether or not the media can publish an image is complicated and ambiguous.
-If you are in any doubt about having an image published, do not release it to the media.
+If we are in any doubt about having an image published, we do not release it to the media.

-If you do release an image to the media, be aware that you are responsible for checking that all the relevant written consents have been obtained for the people in it and the owner of the copyright agrees to the image being published.
-If the media publishes an image you have supplied and the consents have not been obtained, responsibility falls to you.
+If we do release an image to the media, we are aware that we are responsible for checking that all the relevant written consents have been obtained for the people in it and the owner of the copyright agrees to the image being published.
+If the media publishes an image we have supplied and the consents have not been obtained, responsibility falls to us.

 The laws surrounding this issue are becoming stricter, especially for pictures of children.
-Be extremely cautious not to release any pictures of children who are in care, under wardship or involved in family law cases.
+We will be extremely cautious not to release any pictures of children who are in care, under wardship or involved in family law cases.
 The legal implications are serious.